srenevey/orbital_propagator/README.md

 ## Compilation

-The orbital propagator is based on Eigen, boost and CSPICE.
+The orbital propagator is based on boost and CSPICE.
 These libraries should be downloaded and installed before compiling the orbital propagator.
 An example of CMakeLists.txt file is shown below, assuming that the libraries are located in `/usr/local/` and `orbital_propagator/libs`:

 ```cmake
 cmake_minimum_required(VERSION 3.14)